OCA/server-tools/base_jsonify/readme/DESCRIPTION.rst

-This module add the jsonify method to the ORM.
-This method take as argument the browse record and the "parser" that specify the field to extract.
+This module adds a 'jsonify' method to every model of the ORM.
+It works on the current recordset and requires a single argument 'parser' that specify the field to extract.

 Example of parser: